terrastruct/byelinear/README.md

 # Defaults to linear-corpus in the current directory.
 export BYELINEAR_CORPUS=

-# Use to export only a single issue by the linear issue number.
+# Use to fetch and export only a single issue by the linear issue number.
 Useful for testing.
 export BYELINEAR_ISSUE_NUMBER=

 # org/repo into which to import issues.